 If you are not sure of what sets you apart, consider your background and take note of areas in which you excel.
 Make that your number one focus in writing the cover letter.

-Each cover letter should refer to a specific person at a specific company.
+Each cover letter should refer to a specific person or department at a specific company.
 Use appropriate greetings, proper grammar, and formal language.
 Remember to include your email address and telephone number on all messages.

 - Express your interest in the position and organization